mohanvive/editor-pugins/editor-plugins.md

 #### Debugging

-The VS Code Ballerina extension allows you to either run your Ballerina program (without debugging) or debug them easily by launching its debugger.
+The VS Code Ballerina language extension comes with in-built debugging capabilities and provides the same debugging experience as the conventional VS Code Debugging.

 >**Info:** For more information on debugging your code using VS Code, go to the [VS Code Documentation](https://code.visualstudio.com/docs/editor/debugging).

 ##### Starting a Debug Session

-The VS Code Ballerina extension gives you the same debugging experience as the conventional VS Code Debugger.
 We can start a quick debug session instantly to debug a ballerina program with `CodeLens`.
 We also can start a debug session with configurations like program arguments and environment variables by adding them into the `launch.json` file.